 4. THEY’RE LOW GLYCEMIC.

 Depending on the variety, blueberries are between 40-53 on the glycemic index.
 Anything under 56 is low.
-That means, despite their sweet taste, they don’t quickly elevate blood glucose, and aren’t fattening when eaten in moderation.
+That means, despite their sweet taste, they don’t quickly elevate blood glucose, and aren’t especially fattening when eaten in moderation.

 5. THEY’RE (RELATIVELY) CHEAP.